awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-ecs.md

 # Getting started with AWS App Mesh and Amazon ECS<a name="getting-started-ecs"></a>

-This topic helps you use AWS App Mesh with an actual service that is running on \.
+This topic helps you use AWS App Mesh with an actual service that is running on Amazon ECS\.
 This tutorial covers basic features of several App Mesh resource types\.

 ## Scenario<a name="scenario"></a>